ellakoa/postcard-poem/content/posts/watch-the-dog.md

 height: "600"
 title: Summers Garden
 description: |
-  Enjoy a summers day in the garden.
+  Enjoy a warm summers day in the garden.
 collection: Watch the Dog
-aspect: portrait
+aspect: landscape
-image: /img/watch-the-dog-summer.jpg
+image: /img/summers-garden-1-.jpg
 metaImage: /img/face.jpg
-alt: Sunflowers, bees, gatekeeper butterflies, on a very sunny day.
+alt: A selection of fragrant white and apricot colour roses in bud and in bloom.
 poem: |-
   Long days of summer sun
   Gardens full of life and fun